Naomi Campbell: 2013–2020

-In the spring of 2020, amid the COVID-19 pandemic, Campbell began her own web series on YouTube, No Filter with Naomi, in which she conducts conversations with various guests.
+In the spring of 2020, amid the COVID-19 pandemic, Campbell began her web series on YouTube, No Filter with Naomi, in which she conducts conversations with various guests.
 Her inaugural guest was Cindy Crawford, while subsequent guests ranged from Marc Jacobs, Adut Akech, and Christy Turlington to Ashley Graham and Nicole Richie.
-The 50th episode of No Filter with Naomi premiered on March 16, 2021, featuring guest Jean Paul Gaultier.
+The 50th episode of No Filter with Naomi premiered on 16 March 2021, featuring guest Jean Paul Gaultier.
+Campbell signed with Studio71 in August 2020; under this partnership, Studio71 curates her content concerning ad sales, channel optimization, and brand partnerships across various platforms including YouTube and Facebook.